MicrosoftDocs/globalization/globalization/internationalization/international-laws-and-standards.md

 ## License terms

-For any product that supplies a legal document for licensing, also known as the End-User License Agreement (EULA), you should engage a lawyer that understands the laws of the country in which the document will apply.
+For any product that supplies a legal document for licensing, also known as an End-User License Agreement (EULA), you should engage a lawyer that understands the laws of the country in which the document will apply.
 It's probably best to create separate documents for each target country, rather than to write one document and translate it for each country.
 If you intend to use the same document in multiple markets, you may need to engage a translation agency that specializes in legal translation to reduce risk to your company.

 ## Laws or standards particular to your program